yaleman/portDB/README.md

 portdb
 ======

 A network port database mini site.
+I was driven mad by the lack of information on ports and the applications they map to, so I've started this database for my own information.

 Please feel free to add information, the format for notes is going to stay the same, other than adding Markdown support soon.

+This is a quick site I built using [Flask](http://flask.pocoo.org) and hosted on [Heroku](http://heroku.com).

 # Todo

-I'm going to add a way of
-simply listing the applications which have been seen interacting on the port listed.
+I'm going to add a way of simply listing the applications which have been seen interacting on the port listed.